asweigart/pyautogui/docs/install.rst

     ``py -m pip install pyautogui``

-If you have multiply versions of Python installed, you can select which one with a command line argument to ``py``.
+If you have multiple versions of Python installed, you can select which one with a command line argument to ``py``.
 For example, for Python 3.8, run:

     ``py -3.8 -m pip install pyautogui``